How to Take Gorgeous Family Photos on a Budget

 There are a gazillion different photo editing apps that you can use to brighten your photos, add filters, or other small edits.

-I like to use PicMonkey, because it’s user friendly (for a non-techie person like me), and pretty inexpensive.
-Get a free trial here.
+I like to use the Lightroom app, because it’s user friendly (for a non-techie person like me), and the basic features are free.

 Embrace the Chaos